Frostenden: Mound

-It was first suggested as a Viking fortification by Claude Morley in 1924, after finding a site on the nearby river bank that he suspected to be the Domesday port.
+It was first suggested as a Danish fortification by Claude Morley in 1924, after finding a site on the nearby river bank that he suspected to be the Domesday port.
 Ernest Cooper, writing with Morley, stated that the fort was built to protect the port, which included a dock in which the Vikings would lay up ships for the winter, though also said it may be a ship burial.
+Sometime between its discovery and 1951, Hugh Braun suggested it was too small to be a Danish fortress and was more likely the location of a Normal hall.